Founded Aug 2023 · AI lab · Private (no SEC filings)

 Cognition Financials

-Funding rounds, the valuation arc from a $21M Founders-Fund-led seed in March 2024 to a reported $25B follow-on in talks as of April 2026, the July 2025 Windsurf acquisition deal terms, the Devin / Windsurf ARR figures Cognition has actually disclosed, current Devin self-serve pricing, and the named enterprise customers — every claim cited to a primary source rather than to investor-deck rumors.
-Cognition is privately held, US-headquartered in San Francisco, and does not file with SEC EDGAR (no 10-K, no 10-Q, and as of April 2026 no Form D under "Cognition Labs" / "Cognition AI" either).
+Funding rounds, the valuation arc from a $21M Founders-Fund-led seed in March 2024 to the $26B post-money Series D closed May 2026, the July 2025 Windsurf acquisition deal terms, the Devin / Windsurf ARR figures Cognition has actually disclosed, current Devin self-serve pricing, and the named enterprise customers — every claim cited to a primary source rather than to investor-deck rumors.
+Cognition is privately held, US-headquartered in San Francisco, and does not file with SEC EDGAR (no 10-K, no 10-Q, and as of May 2026 no Form D under "Cognition Labs" / "Cognition AI" either).

 Sibling page: Cognition Leadership — the three IOI-gold-medalist co-founders and the post-Windsurf-acquisition executive cohort.
 Roster row: Cognition on /orgs/.